LeafWulf/deathmark/README.md

 # Death Mark

-When installed, this module will automatically mark tokens with a configurable status effect when they run out of health.
+When installed, this module will automatically mark tokens with a configurable overlay when they run out of health.
-The status effect name and icon can be set by the user, and a different effect can be used for linked or unlinked tokens (e.g. dead vs dying).
+The status effect icon can be set by the user, and a different setting can be used for linked or unlinked tokens (e.g. dead vs dying).

 ## Functions

+Death Mark adds an overlay icon (that can be changed in settings) to tokens that reach 0 HP.
 The module is set up out-of-the-box for Pathfinder 2e only which use this path for an actor's HP (`system.attributes.hp.value`).
-There are settings to configure which will allow the attribute path being monitored to be changed, as well as the check (so e.g. if your system requires marking a token dead/dying when their `wounds` are greater than their `maxWounds`, that can be done).
-More complex setups (e.g. "a token is dead if each of its 6 stats is marked") are not supported.

 ## Settings

 ## Dependencies
-System Pathfinder 2E v4.1.3
+System Pathfinder 2E v4.8.3

 ## Known Issues
 So far none.